September 5, 1912– John Cage:

 “I can’t understand why people are frightened of new ideas.
 I’m frightened of the old ones.”

-John Milton Cage was an experimental music composer, writer, performance and visual artist.
+John Milton Cage was a most important American experimental music composer, writer, performance and visual artist.
 His most famous and most controversial musical composition is the 1952 piece 4’33”, whose three movements are performed without playing a single note.
 Pronounced “4 minutes 33 seconds”, it is a composition for any instrument, or combination of instruments.
 The score instructs the performer not to play the instrument during the entire duration of the piece.
-Cage intended 4’33’”to consist of the sounds of the environment that the listeners hear while it is being performed.
+Cage intended 4’33’’ to consist of the sounds of the environment that the listeners hear while it is being performed.
 Get it?

 Cage was a pioneer of what he called “chance music”, music where some elements are left to be decided simply by chance.
 He is also known for his unconventional use of musical instruments, household appliances and tools, and his early use of electronic music.
 Cage is one of the most important composers of his era, especially because he asked questions about the very definition of music.

-Along with painters Robert Rauschenberg and Jasper Johns, partners in life, Cage and his own partner in life and in art, choreographer Merce Cunningham, he became a part of a circle of fascinating young gay artists whose ideas and execution challenged the macho Abstract Expressionists like Jackson Pollack who dominated the 1950’s NYC art scene.
-They developed an alternative creative and very queer spirit that became the trademark of Post-Modern Art.
+Along with painters Robert Rauschenberg and Jasper Johns, partners in life, Cage and his own partner in life and in art, choreographer Merce Cunningham, became a part of a circle of fascinating young gay artists whose ideas and execution challenged the macho Abstract Expressionists like Jackson Pollack who dominated the 1950s NYC art scene.
+They developed an alternative creative and very gay spirit that became the trademark of Post-Modern Art.

 Cage pushed the boundaries of the definition of music, experimenting with sound, environment and audience perception.
 His work influenced classical music, popular music, painting, dance, performance art and poetry in the last half of the 20th century and beyond.

-Cage was born in Los Angeles, the son of an inventor.
-Young Cage already held a yearning for innovation and originality, qualities that became the hallmarks of his entire career.
+Cage was born in LA, the son of an inventor.
+Young Cage held a yearning for innovation and originality, qualities that became the hallmarks of his entire career.

-From 1932 to 1936, Cage studied composition with the famous modernist, Arnold Schoenberg.
+From 1932-1936, Cage studied composition with the famous modernist, Arnold Schoenberg.
 Schoenberg was a gay Austrian Jew who fled those nasty Nazis for the USA.
 Schoenberg declared the young Cage: “…is not a composer, but an inventor of genius.”

 In 1937, Cage took a job as a dance accompanist while taking classes at The Cornish School Of The Arts in Seattle.
 It was there that he met student Merce Cunningham.
 During the Seattle years, Cage organized an all-percussion band, collected unusual instruments and explored the Pacific Northwest.

 In 1938, Cage began to experiment with pieces for the prepared piano, a piano he created with objects placed on and between the strings to alter sound.
 He also used record players and phonographs, kitchen appliances, kiddie toys, and flower pots as instruments.
-He actually received a review in The New York Times that read:
+He actually received a review in The NY Times that said:

 “Mr. Cage’s music had an inescapable resemblance to the meaningless sounds made by children amusing themselves by banging on tin pans and other resonant kitchen utensils.”